 We actively support the Government’s Prevent Agenda to counter radicalism and extremism.

-Our Designated Safeguarding Lead is Mr Paul Platt (Headteacher).
+Our Designated Safeguarding Lead is Miss M Dawson (Headteacher).
 Our Deputy Designated Safeguarding Lead is Mrs Juliet Robson.
 The Governor with responsibility for safeguarding in our school in Mr Mike Sterritt (Chair of Governors).

 NYCC Customer Contact Centre 01609 780780

 For advice please ask to speak to a social worker in the MAST

 Whilst lots of parents and carers really enjoy seeing photos and videos of their children’s school life we are very mindful of our duty of care towards all our pupils.
 We take the issue of safeguarding very seriously and this includes the use of photographic and video images.